-One of my favorite stores in LA on Abbot Kinney is Chariots of Fire.
-The shop is a rigorous collection of objects sourced by owners Ritz Yagi (her father is the award winning art director Tamotsu Yagi) and Oriana Reich who met as students at Central Saint Martins in London—in addition to their store they run a small creative agency.
-Chariots of Fire features a mix of jewelry, apothecary items, objects for the home and other unique global finds.
-The latest addition to their space is work by the Japanese ceramicist Makoto Kagoshima.
-Inspired by his travels and a love for Roman sculpture and architecture, the avid gardener has used floral motifs for his current collection of work.
-Available in store at Chariots on Fire.
+One of my favorite stores in LA on Abbot Kinney is Chariots on Fire.
+The shop is a rigorous collection of objects sourced by owner Ritz Yagi (her father is the award-winning art director Tamotsu Yagi)–she’s a graduate of Central Saint Martins in London, and in addition to the store runs a small creative agency.
+Chariots on Fire showcases a mix of jewelry, apothecary items, objects for the home and other global finds.

-Above: The blue color on Kagoshima’s plates ranges from indigo blue to purple hues.
+Above: The blues on Kagoshima’s plates range from indigo to purple hues.

 Above: Each piece is one of a kind: While some motifs may resurface, Kagoshima never repeats a pattern.

 Above: Each of the plates has a food-safe glaze.

 Above: Kagoshima himself will be in LA for his opening at Chariots on Fire on July 23.
 The shop is located at 1342 1/2 Abbot Kinney Boulevard in Venice.

 Go to Ceramics to see more handmade tableware that we’re coveting, including Japanese-Style Pottery Made in LA and 10 Easy Pieces: Handmade Dinnerware from Ceramics Studios.